 The drive from Urumqi to Turpan, often the first stop on such a tour, takes a good six hours.
 Facilities are primitive or non-existent along the way and arrival in Turpan it is important to keep a sense of humor and traveler’s attitude.
 Hotels are passable by western standards but that might be as much as can be said.
 Beds are hard and more like boards, non-smoking rooms or non-smoking spaces are non-existent, air conditioning is weak at best.
 Hot water is plentiful, however, and it is even possible to obtain high-speed internet.
 Dining remains an adventure.

 A favorite dish in this region is boiled whole lamb – often rolled out in tact like a pig at a luau with leafy herbs in its mouth and a knife in its belly.
-In fact lamb is part of many dishes in this region whether served with soy sauce and ginger or grilled in savory spice on a spit.
-Food is a little upside down from western habits – tea is salted, tomatoes are sugared and coffee is not to be found.
+In fact lamb is part of many dishes in this region whether served with soy sauce and the aphrodisiac of ginger or grilled in savory spice on a spit.
+Food is a little upside down from western habits–tea is salted, tomatoes are sugared and coffee is not to be found.

 Between Turpan and Kashgar considered the southern route of a Silk Road tour, stays in the unremarkable towns of Korla, Kuqa and Aksu are likely.
 Accommodations will be passable.
 What counts is outside the cities –the elaborate mud brick villages with unusual cooling designs, the donkey carts bringing people and goods to market, mysteries hidden in the caves and mountains and the harsh histories of this land.